A New Grid Server

 Ka

-The set of data (CHs,IDu,Kn)
+The set of data (CHs,IDu,Kn) is called ticket.

-is used for starting SSL encrypted channel.
+The value Kn is used for starting SSL encrypted channel.

 [5] Russ Cox, Eric Crosse, Rob Pike, Dave Presotto and Sean Quilan: Security in Plan 9